 8. The Wretched

-Now streaming on Netflix, “The Wretched” was the darling of the film festival circuit throughout 2019.
+Where to watch the Wretched, You can watch “The Wretched” on Netflix and it was the darling of the film festival circuit throughout 2019.
 Mother of Movies is not a fan of witches or folklore concerning them.
 On top of this concepts from these mythological creatures were taken from Roald Dahl’s The Witches.
 To say I was uninterested would be an accurate reflection of my perceived enjoyment.
-So imaging my surprise when I streamed it while on the treadmill, turned it off, finished my walk, and then restarted it inside on the big telly.
+So imagine my surprise when I streamed it while on the treadmill, turned it off, finished my walk, and then restarted it inside on the big telly.
 Its opening sequence is brutally uncalled for, the creative use of imagery for The Witch is dark and grisly and creepy all at the same time.
 The sound design will permeate to your very core.
 Just watch it, there are so many great elements to love in this impeccably detailed take on classic folklore.

 - Directed and written by Brett Pierce and Drew T. Pierce